ionos-cloud/ionosctl/docs/README.md

 This flag can be used with any command(in general create, read, update, delete, but it's available also for the other specific command) of any resource.

+* Use the `--filters` option

+You can use the filters option for the list commands, in order to filter the results based on properties or on metadata information.
+In order to set one or multiple filters, you must use the following format: `--filters KEY1=VALUE1,KEY2=VALUE2`.
+You can also use the `--max-results` or `--order-by` options.

 ### Help Information

 You can see all available options for each command, use: